BruceGeLi/BruceGeLi.github.io/index.md

 ---

 <img src="/assets/images/Profile.gif" alt="Alt text" style="float: left; margin-right: 30px; margin-top: 10px; margin-bottom: 20px;" width="40%" height="40%" />
-I am a Ph.D. candidate in machine learning and robotics at the Karlsruhe Institute of Technology (KIT), Germany, under the supervision of <a href="https://scholar.google.de/citations?user=GL360kMAAAAJ&hl=en" target="_blank" rel="noopener noreferrer">Prof. Gerhard Neumann</a> and
+I am a Ph.D. candidate in machine learning and robotics at the Karlsruhe Institute of Technology (KIT), Germany.
+My supervisors are <a href="https://scholar.google.de/citations?user=GL360kMAAAAJ&hl=en" target="_blank" rel="noopener noreferrer">Prof. Gerhard Neumann</a> and
 <a href="https://rudolf.intuitive-robots.net/" target="_blank" rel="noopener noreferrer">Prof. Rudolf Lioutikov</a>.

-My research focuses on advancing the learning and representation of robotic motion policies, with a particular emphasis on their applications in **imitation and reinforcement learning**.
+I focus on advancing the learning and representation of robotic motion policies, with a particular emphasis on their applications in **imitation and reinforcement learning**.
 I aim to improve **model capacity, learning efficiency**, and **interpretability** by leveraging state-of-the-art algorithms and tools.
 In addition to my research, I serve as a teaching assistant at KIT, contributing to courses
-Cognitive Systems, Machine Learning, and Deep Reinforcement Learning.
+**Cognitive Systems**, **Machine Learning**, and **Deep Reinforcement Learning**.
 I also mentor several Bachelor and Master students for their research projects and theses.

 ---